 • Sound absorber: 0.75-0.85 (75-85%)

 A textile material's ability to absorb sound is measured in a reverberation room that meets stringent quality standards (ISO 354:2003).
-The results give us the various sound reflection and absorption properties.
+The results give us various sound reflection and absorption properties.

 A brief glossary of common terms

 Sound is pressure changes in the air.
-A sound is characterised by its sound level, as sound pressure (Pascal), and the number of oscillations per second, the sound's frequency (Hertz).
+A sound is characterised by its sound level, like sound pressure (Pascal), and the number of oscillations per second, the sound's frequency (Hertz).
 Sound levels are stated in decibels (dB).
 The decibel (dB) is a measure of sound level.
 The decibel scale is an ascending scale, with the quietest sound a person with normal hearing can perceive being 0 dB.
 The pain threshold of the human ear is about 130 dB.